Volume Two

 "You don't have to go back to what you were doing."

-Claude looked ahead as he said that, looking as though he were seeing some other place.
+Claude looked straight ahead as he said it, as though seeing some other place.

-The memory playing through his mind was the war that he and Hector had participated in.
+The memory playing through his mind was the war he and Hector had fought in.

-Grief bore grudges, grudges invited hatred, people turning inhuman, killing each other.
+Grief bred grudges, grudges invited hatred, people turned inhuman and killed each other.

-Self-aware of that, Claude smiled in self ridicule, as though he were trying to avoid his own dark feelings.
+Aware of that, Claude smiled in self-ridicule, as though trying to wave off his own dark feelings.

 "… A bit."